Engine and Parts: Everything You Should Know

 Components Unique to Hybrid Engines

-Hybrid engines include additional components like regenerative braking systems and sophisticated control systems to manage the interplay between the electric motor and the internal combustion engine.
+Hybrid engines feature additional components like regenerative braking and sophisticated control systems that manage the interaction between the electric motor and the internal combustion engine.

 Benefits of Hybrid Engines